BrentSeidel/VHDL-CPU/README.md

 for std_logic and std_ulogic.
 * This one didn't stump me yet, but I was looking into data busses on FPGAs and it seems that bidirectional busses are not a good idea.
+* Timing issues.
+If you have an edge triggered signal to store data in a latch, don't use the same signal to select the data.